titon/toolkit/roadmap.md

 All releases will contain bug fixing and polishing for current features.

 ### 1.4.0 ###
-* Off Canvas - A component for displaying side menus off the canvas (viewport).
-Useful for sliding mobile navigations.
 * Toast - A component to display toast notifications.

 ### 1.5.0 ###